-- (2) A state or local law enforcement agency is not required to provide the disclosures described in subsection (1) of this section if the agency is prohibited from providing the disclosure pursuant to a binding nondisclosure agreement to which the agency is a party, which agreement was executed before the effective date of this section. - (3) A state or local law enforcement agency or governmental agency is not liable for complying with the provisions of this section or participating in an official oral interview with an investigator regarding the candidate. - (4) As used in this section, unless the context otherwise requires: - (a) "Files" means all performance reviews, any other files related to job performance, administrative files, grievances, previous personnel applications, personnel related claims, disciplinary actions, and all complaints, early warnings, and commendations, but does not include nonperformance or conduct-related data, including medical files, schedules, pay and benefit information, or similar administrative data or information. - (b) "State or local law enforcement agency" means: - (I) The Colorado state patrol created pursuant to section 24-33.5-201, C.R.S.; - (II) The Colorado bureau of investigation created pursuant to section 24-33.5-401, C.R.S.; - (III) A county sheriffs office; - (IV) A municipal police department; - (V) The division of parks and wildlife within the department of natural resources created pursuant to section 24-1-124, C.R.S.; or - (VI) A town marshal's office.
+(2) A state or local law enforcement agency is not required to provide the disclosures described in subsection (1) of this section if the agency is prohibited from providing the disclosure pursuant to a binding nondisclosure agreement to which the agency is a party, which agreement was executed before June 10, 2016.

+(3) A state or local law enforcement agency or governmental agency is not liable for complying with the provisions of this section or participating in an official oral interview with an investigator regarding the candidate.

+(4) As used in this section, unless the context otherwise requires:

+(a) "Files" means all performance reviews, any other files related to job performance, administrative files, grievances, previous personnel applications, personnel-related claims, disciplinary actions, and all complaints, early warnings, and commendations, but does not include nonperformance or conduct-related data, including medical files, schedules, pay and benefit information, or similar administrative data or information.

+(b) "State or local law enforcement agency" means:

+(I) The Colorado state patrol created pursuant to section 24-33.5-201, C.R.S.;

+(II) The Colorado bureau of investigation created pursuant to section 24-33.5-401, C.R.S.;

+(III) A county sheriffs office;

+(IV) A municipal police department;

+(V) The division of parks and wildlife within the department of natural resources created pursuant to section 24-1-124, C.R.S.; or

+(VI) A town marshal's office.

+31-30-109.
+Mental health professionals - grant applications encouraged - definition - repeal.
+(1) Each municipal police department is encouraged to adopt a policy whereby mental health professionals, to the extent practicable, provide:

+(a) On-scene response services to support officers' handling of persons with mental health disorders; and

+(b) Counseling services to officers of the police department.

+(2) In implementing a policy as described in subsection (1) of this section, a municipal police department shall not require a mental health professional to counsel both a person with a mental health disorder and an officer if, in the judgment of the mental health professional, doing so would constitute a conflict of interest or a breach of a professional code of ethics.

+(3) For the purposes of this section, each municipal police department is encouraged to apply annually for a grant from the peace officers mental health support grant program created in section 24-32-3501.

+(4) As used in this section, "mental health professional" means a mental health professional licensed to practice medicine pursuant to part l of article 36 of title 12 or a person licensed as a mental health professional pursuant to article 43 of title 12.

+(5) This section is repealed, effective September 1, 2027.

-PART2 FIREFIGHTERS' CIVIL SERVICE
+FIREFIGHTERS CIVIL SERVICE